 6. Charlemagne was crowned here

-History buffs will certainly know that Emperor Charlemagne was crowned in Saint Peter's Basilica in December 25th, 800 at the presence of Pope Leo III, but probably not many are aware that the huge red porphyry disc where he kneeled for the occasion is still kept at the entrance.
+History buffs will certainly know that Emperor Charlemagne was crowned in Saint Peter's Basilica in December 25th, 800 in the presence of Pope Leo III.
+However, probably not many people are aware that the huge red porphyry disc where he kneeled for the occasion is still kept at the entrance.

 Saint Peter's Basilica as we see it today was built on top of the former basilica ordered by Emperor Constantine in the 4th century.
 As the renovation works started during the Renaissance, the porphyry disc most people step over unaware of its glorious history belonged to the old basilica.

 If you are a history lover, you will definitely want to see the big circular stone and take a picture of it.